 ….And then a wonderful friend of mine died.

 The news came to me that a friend back in Australia had passed away.
 I slid down the wall and sat on the floor of our luxury African hut and cried and cried.
-He had been an incredible encouragement and support to me all through my time of travelling.
+He had been an incredible encouragement and support to me all through my time of traveling.
 He had tried to call me a week before and I didn’t take the call as I thought he was phoning me by accident as he never called.
 But he knew he was dying I think and wanted to say ‘goodbye’.
 And I never got to say that ‘goodbye’.
 That chance was gone and I could never get it back.
 His death rocked me to the core and the fragility of life took on a new perspective.
 Life has meaning and worth and I needed mine to be at that place of worth.

 As a result, my health took a turn and I became ill.
 With the constant travel and all of this stress, the “me time” and “us time” was out of balance.